prosdevlab/auth-header-injector/README.md

 - ✅ **Batched writes** - Stats written every 3s, reduces I/O by ~90%
 - ✅ **Request debouncing** - Duplicate requests ignored for 1s
 - ✅ **Event-driven UI** - Updates via `chrome.storage.onChanged`, no polling

+## Security & Privacy

+### Data Storage

+- **All data is stored locally** on your device using Chrome's sync storage
+- **No external servers** - No data is transmitted to any third-party services
+- **No analytics or tracking** - We don't collect any usage data
+- **Open source** - Full code transparency for security auditing

+### Token Security

+- Tokens are stored in Chrome's encrypted sync storage
+- Never logged or transmitted except to your configured domains
+- Visible only when you explicitly choose to show them
+- Synced securely across your Chrome instances (if Chrome sync is enabled)

+### Permissions Explained

+We require these permissions for core functionality:

+- `declarativeNetRequest` - Inject authentication headers into matching requests
+- `storage` - Store your rules and tokens locally
+- `tabs` - Detect current page URL for context-aware UI
+- `sidePanel` - Display the extension interface
+- `webRequest` - Track request statistics (counts only, no content)
+- `host_permissions (<all_urls>)` - Allow header injection on domains you configure

 ## API & Permissions